 You're getting a lot of information coming at you, so you're trying to absorb as much as that as you can, and of course you're walking through the woods or the mountains to get exposure and experience.”

-“Anybody who has an interest.”
+“Anybody who has an interest” said, Roberta.

 “I’ve seen everybody from all walks.
 I've seen entire families come out.
-A husband, a wife, and their two teenaged daughters.
+A husband, a wife, and their two teenage daughters.
 They leave not only with the knowledge, but it also helps their family bond.
 And it's something that they all got something out of, and have memories to share.”

-“People who just picked up the phone one day and said “You know that looks like fun.”
+“People who just picked up the phone one day and said, “You know that looks like fun.”
 He's got different camps geared for all experience levels.”

 “I wish Mark could train up about a thousand of him,” laughs Jeff, “and this could be a course in school!
 That everyone could get back to basics of knowing how to take care of themselves if the power goes out or the internet goes out, or all the zombies attack in the apocalypse!”